CalistusO/alx-low_level_programming/0x02-functions_nested_loops/README.md

 TASK 2: A function that prints 10 times the alphabet, in lowercase, followed by a new line.
 Note: You can only use putchar twice in your code.

+TASK 3: A function that checks for lowercase character.
+Note: Returns 1 if c is lowercase.
+Returns 0 otherwise.

+TASK 4: